dagger/dagger/docs/current/sdk/go/guides/544174-multistage-build.md

 ```

-The beginning of the file starts by creating a Dagger client and loading the project which is going to be built.
-Once we have a reference to the project, we build the application by using the `golang:latest` image to mount the source directory, set `CGO_ENABLED=` since the binary will be published on Alpine, and then execute `go build`.
+This code listing starts by creating a Dagger client and loading the project to be built.
+It obtains a reference to the project and then builds the application by using the `golang:latest` image to mount the source directory, sets `CGO_ENABLED=` since the binary will be published on `alpine`, and executes `go build`.

 Next, in the highlighted section, the multi-stage build is achieved by transferring the build artifact from the builder image to a runtime image based on `alpine`.
 The steps are: